-A program design to provide a safe environment for undocumented students, students from mixed status families, and all students affected by immigration or citizenship status.
+This program is designed to provide a safe environment for undocumented students, students from mixed status families, and all students affected by immigration or citizenship status.
 We also welcome and support incoming or prospective students; the program provides academic counseling, Food voucher, scholarships, Financial Aid assistance and other support services.
 For additional information please visit the website at www.ccsf.edu/city-dream or call (415) 452-5919